prashant31191/open-android-v3/README.md

    7. Bill Generator Hosted on your server.
    8. Redirect URL page hosted on your server.
 (After the transaction is complete, Citrus posts a response to this URL.)

-<h5>OVERVIEW: Difference between Normal Payment and Prepaid Payment? </h5>
-___
-	Normal payment requires only email and mobile.
-Citrus User account will be created by only using email and mobile combination.
-We call it as Bind.
-Once user is Bind, card can be saved against his account, saved cards can be fetched against his account, and user can see his Citrus Cash balance.
-      Prepaid Payment requires email and password.
-Citrus User account will be created by using email and password combination.
-We call it prepaid account.
-Once user has prepaid account, following things can be done

-   1. Save cards to user account
-   2. Fetch saved cards of user
-   3. Get Citrus Cash balance
-   4. Send Money
-   5. Pay Using Citrus Cash - user can make a payment using Citrus Cash account if he has sufficient amount for payment.
-   6. Load Money – money can be loaded to user’s account using CC/DC/NB option.
-   7. Withdraw money

 <b> How to Init SDK? </b>

    Create a object of CitrusClient.